Accessibility in Rhode Island State Parks

 Obtaining a Disability Pass

 Starting April 1st, Disability passes will only be issued at the new Rhode Island State Parks and Recreation Headquarters office located at 1100 Tower Hill Road, North Kingstown , Rhode Island , 02852.
-The office hours are: 9:00am – 3:00pm Monday- Friday, closed 12:00 to 12:30 for lunch, and on holidays.
+The office hours are: 9:00am – 3:00pm Monday- Friday, closed on holidays.
 You must present a valid form of photo identification or a birth certificate for children.
+(Click here for more information regarding a disability pass.)
 The person who is disabled must appear in person to obtain a disability pass.
-We encourage everyone to call the Johnston office before your visit.
-The telephone number is 401-222-2632.
+We encourage everyone to call the North Kingstown office before your visit.
+The telephone number is 401-667-6200.

 Handicap Assistance at Rhode Island State Park Locations